RobertFehrmann/fehrminator/README.md

 The idea is to generate a dataset that looks very similar in terms for naming and schema, datasize (i.e. number or rows), and number of rows by column.
 By taking these values as input parameters, the framework generates a SQL script to generate a randomized dataset of similar size and similar distribution.

+One word of caution.
+Be sure to check the length of VARCHAR columns (and review the documentation below).
+Generating data for long VARCHAR columns can be time consuming and costly.
+If you have a spec with several long varchar columns, consider using the max of the actual length of the values in those columns rather than the maximum length defined in the data dictionary.

 ## Specification